-We tested a ginormous snake which was too big for many of our the dogs to actually drag or whip around.
+We tested a ginormous snake, which was too big for many of our dogs to actually drag or whip around.
 Instead, they seemed content making the squeakers squeal over and over.
 The puppies also liked teething on the outer seams, producing a little wear and tear after a few days of use.

 Best for Smart Dogs: Outward Hound Hide A Squirrel Squeaky Puzzle Plush Dog Toy

 Brain game plus squeakies

 This toy combines the challenge of a puzzle game with lots of little squeaking stuffed animals.
 In order to get to the squirrels, your dog has to pull them out of the holes in a stuffed tree.
 This combines the fun of a puzzle toy, plus enough little plush creatures for endless squeaking and chewing.